owaspcornucopia/llm-companion-scenario-dotnet/README.md

 Pass `--generate` to create a generation request with an already-cancelled token.
 The smoke test is intentionally separate because native ONNX Runtime execution is not collected by unit-test coverage.

+## Safety boundary

+Run this project only with synthetic transactions in an isolated emulator.
+Do not connect it to a real bank, real credentials, or a production model.
+The comments are intentionally blunt and overconfident to help you, who are not reading every line of Java, understand why each insecure choice exists.

 ## License

 This work is a derivative of OWASP Cornucopia, used under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.